Bearsampp/module-perl/README.md

 Notes:
 - Place source bundles under `bin/` as directories named like `perl5.40.0` (or in `bin/archived/`).
 The build will package these and produce checksums (MD5, SHA1, SHA256, SHA512).
 - When `bundle.format` is `7z`, ensure 7-Zip is installed.
 You can set `7Z_HOME` to the folder containing `7z.exe`.
+ - The produced 7z/zip preserves the version folder as the archive root (e.g., `perl5.40.0/…`).

 ## Issues